hola/challenge_jsdash/README.md

 ### Solutions

-A solution is a JS module with no dependencies.
+A solution is a Node.js module with no dependencies.
 It must export a single function:

 ```javascript
 play(screen)